 - View the total hours scheduled for all team members assigned to the task.

-This area provides you with a summary of the task's estimated budget and time, calculated using scheduled hours and actual fees.
-For more information, please see our Project Completion Estimates help article.
+The Summary area in the Scheduling section provides you with a summary of the task's estimated budget and time, calculated using scheduled hours and actual fees.
+For more information, please see our Project Completion Estimates article.

-- Calculated from—Use the date picker to determine what dates to include in the calculation.
+- Calculated from—The dates included in the calculation.
 Although the default is today's date, it can be adjusted to any date to change the boundary between actual fees and EAC.
-For example, if today's date is May 14th, it will calculate actual fees through May 14 and use ETC to get EAC for May 15 and after.
+For example, if today's date is March 13th, it will calculate actual fees through March 13th and use ETC to get EAC for March 14th and after.

 - Budgeted—The budgeted/estimated hours and fees for this task.